google/UIforETW/UIforETW/ReadMe.txt

 - moving more code to separate functions/files
 - Remove usage of bool as function parameters to choose behaviors Perhaps use LBS_WANTKEYBOARDINPUT and WM_VKEYTOITEM to implement the list box keyboard shortcuts?
+Detect when UIforETW's startup profile is newer than the WPA Files copy and ask user if it should be copied over.

 Unimportant:
 Allow configuring which symbols should be stripped.